 Imagine a day where you throw caution to the wind regarding your wellness regimen — and not just for holidays and special occasions!

-Here's 4 reasons health-conscious individuals who exercise regularly and eat a balanced diet may want to make cheat days a weekly practice.
+Health-conscious individuals who exercise regularly and eat a balanced diet may want to make cheat days a weekly practice.
+Here's why.

-Everything in moderation is a mantra that works.
+The pleasure principle: Everything in moderation is a mantra that works.
 If you're eating healthy and exercising, indulging with a sweet treat or a glass of wine here and there isn't going to throw you off the wellness wagon.
-However, if you need to harness your cravings, take a page out of trainer Harley Pasternak's playbook: Schedule a cheat day.
+However, if you need to harness your cravings, take a page out of trainer Harley Pasternak's playbook: schedule a cheat day.
 Pasternak believes cheat days keep you from feeling deprived since they give you something to look forward to.

-Sleeping in and staying in your PJs later than usual is good for the mind, body and soul; I can't stress enough how important sleep is.
+Rest works: Sleeping in and staying in your pjs later than usual is good for the mind, body, and soul; I can't stress enough how important sleep is.
 If your body just naturally wakes up early, try going to bed earlier on a Friday or Saturday night to clock some extra hours of snoozing on the weekend.
-It's a great way to give yourself a kickstart before the next week of work — and working out! — begins.
+It's a great way to give yourself a kick start before the next week of work — and working out! — begins.